Dadido3/D3pixelbot/docs/pixelcanvas.io.md

 2. Connect to WS server: `URL + "/?fingerprint=" + fingerprint`
    The fingerprint doesn't need to be same as sent in the me request.
 But it needs to be a valid hexadecimal, 32 nibbles long.

+The connection will be terminated by the server after half an hour, to get rid of old connections.

 ### Incoming

 - Pixel Update